YehiamKnafo/YehiamKnafo/README.md

 ---

 ## 📌 About Me
-Passionate developer with almost 2 years of experience building full-stack applications.
+Passionate developer with 2 years of experience building full-stack applications.
 I thrive on challenging tech stacks (like JavaFX + Express.js) to deepen my understanding of systems.
-Currently mastering **Spring Boot MVC** and **React** while focusing on writing clean, maintainable code.
+Currently mastering **Spring Boot MVC**, **React** and **ExpressJs** while focusing on writing clean, maintainable code.

 **Key Strengths:**